 Who can apply?

 Normally, completion of the SHEP Certificate in Facilitation Course (or its equivalent) will be considered an entry requirement for any of the Practitioner Training Courses.
 However, we will also consider applicants on the basis of Recognition of Prior Learning (RPL).
 Places on these courses are limited and participants will be interviewed prior to selection. Â In allocating places, consideration will be given to trainer-assessments (for Graduates of SHEP Certificate in Facilitation).

 How are the courses structured?

 The courses are run in groups of c.
 16 participants, working with two regular trainers.
-Specialised Tutor Training Courses generally involve between eighty and eighty-five hours of group-work, spread over around twenty weekly sessions of two and a half hours, and at least two week-end workshops.
+Specialised Tutor Training Courses generally involve around 100 hours of group-work, spread over weekly sessions of two and a half hours,Â day long or weekend workshops.
 Participants also spend additional time in small learning groups.